Experienced by Adrian McQueen

 Photos by Adrenaline Lifestyles

 J&P Cycles presented the Ultimate Builder Custom Bike Show with a few enticing rides from amateur builders and riders who participated using their own machines.
 I am deeply rooted in the motorcycle community and felt that the turnout in custom motorcycles was poor in relation to past years.
 There are a large amount of custom breathtaking motorcycles in the DC Metro area so maybe a bit more outreach is needed prior to the show to reel them in.
 The bikes that were on site enticed onlookers and sparked discussions regarding concepts for the biker aftermarket.
+The Throttle Life, Bagger Boyz and Sportbikes INC exhibit showcased some of the hottest custom vehicles in the show with the custom painted Joker themed Polaris Slingshot and the custom painted drag bike titled Freak Show from Custom Rocketz Racing.
+Meguiar’s also supplied the team with giveaways for the patrons of the show and for the top voted cycles in the custom show.

 Enjoy our photo experience!